 Facts

-The Stony Brook University School of Medicine is now the Renaissance School of Medicine at Stony Brook University in recognition of more than $500 million dollars in generous philanthropic investments by 111 Renaissance Technologies families in Stony Brook University – including the School of Medicine – over the past 36 years, including gifts through a $600 million Campaign for Stony Brook, the largest campaign in the history of the State University of New York (SUNY) system.
+The Stony Brook University School of Medicine was renamed the Renaissance School of Medicine at Stony Brook University in November 2018, in recognition of more than $1 billion dollars in generous philanthropic investments by over 100 Renaissance Technologies families in Stony Brook University – including the School of Medicine – since 1982.

 Here are facts that speak to this important announcement: